-The Laser Strap guides you to bat speed, and power; keeping your “hands inside the ball” for every swing.
+The Laser Power Swing Trainer guides you to bat speed, and power; keeping your “hands inside the ball” for every swing.

 “Hands inside the ball,” is the movement of swinging with your back elbow connected or close to your torso; generating more bat speed and transferring core strength to your swing, acting as a bridge to your power source.
 For example, imagine you’re hitting in a game, and the pitcher locates a dominant fastball, at the top of the strike zone, and inside corner; if your back elbow extends too far away from your torso, you’ll get “jammed.”
 Your top-hand plays a critical role with “hands inside the ball” mechanics.